trangia-alcohol-stove2

 No noise

 The no noise part of Trangia stoves is something I quite enjoy while out hiking or camping.
-I consider nature to be a place where the loudest thing your going to hear is a thunder strike.
+I consider nature to be a place where the loudest thing you’re going to hear is a thunder strike.
 And that is something you really don’t want to encounter while camping.

 Gas cartridge stoves and White gas stoves make a ton of noise.
 Alcohol stoves are whisper quiet.